GitFitCode/gfc-vault-config/README.md

 #### Installing `gfc-vault-config` in an existing project via npm using the following commands

-*Within the repository you would like to use it in, plase run either of the following based on your project:*
+*Within the repository you would like to use it in, please run either of the following based on your project:*

  `npm install git+https://git@github.com/GitFitCode/gfc-vault-config.git`